 2.2.1 The fire safety systems for firecells required for this risk group shall be as follows.
 Fire safety system types shall be as defined in Table 2.1.
+If automatic heat or smoke detection systems are provided in addition to the requirements of this paragraph, a direct connection to the Fire Service is not required.

-For <100 people, <3.0 m storage height and ≤4 m escape height:
+For <100 people, <3.0 m storage height and $\leq$ 4 m escape height: